michaelblyons/SublimeText-DashDoc/README.md

 Download from GitHub Releases or build yourself with the instructions below.

-- If you have a `sublime-text.docset.zip` from GitHub, extract it to a folder called `sublime-text.docset`.
+- If you have a `sublime-text.docset.tgz` from GitHub, extract it somewhere.
-- If you build yourself, `sublime-text.docset` will be in the `sublime-text/www.sublimetext.com` folder.
+- If you build yourself, `sublime-text.docset` will be in the `out` folder.

 We hope to have a distribution channel [eventually][distribution].